Brandon-Ritchie/whos-live/README.md

 - [x] Twitch Integration
   - [x] Show live followed channels
-  - [ ] Be able to watch live in the page?
+  - [ ] Be able to watch live in the page
 - [x] YouTube Integration
   - [x] videos from subscriptions
+  - [ ] Seperate live from VODs?
   - [ ] Be able to watch videos in the page
 - [ ] Preferences Page
   - [ ] Show integrations list
   - [ ] configure integrations list
+  - [ ] "FAQ"
+    - [ ] Can't add Netflix, because there is no public API anymore
 - [x] Update eslint config
-- [ ] Better loading indicators
+- [x] Better loading indicators